katesroad/Microservices-React-Node/notes/section.01.md

 - what is microservices
   > 1. A microservice should be self contained
   > 2. To reduce the crashes chance brought by dependencies between services, we introduced the event bus.
-  > 3.  brought data duplication and understanding obstacle
+  > 3. Brought data duplication and understanding obstacle

 It contains all the stuff that works one feature correctly.